Croatia's biggest telco to launch share buyback programme

-* EXPECTS PROFITABILITY OF CONNECTED HOME SEGMENT TO BE AFFECTED BY MEMORY COSTS INCREASES

-ZAGREB, June 28 Croatia's biggest telecommunications company Hrvatski Telekom (HT), majority owned by Deutsche Telekom, said on Wednesday it would start a four-year share buyback plan next week.
+ZAGREB, June 28 (Reuters) - Croatia's biggest telecommunications company Hrvatski Telekom (HT), majority owned by Deutsche Telekom, said on Wednesday it would start a four-year share buyback plan next week.

 HT currently has a total of 81,888,535 ordinary shares.
 A maximum of 2.5 million shares are scheduled for acquisition, the company said in a statement.